-The Group and the Company incurred a net loss for the financial year of \$30,848,000 and \$45,008,000 respectively during the financial year ended 31 December 2018.
-As at 31 December 2018, the Company's current liabilities exceeded its current assets by \$9,842,000.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Group's and Company's ability to continue as going concerns.
-The ability of the Group and Company's ability to generate sufficient cash flows to pay its debts and obligation as and when they fall due.
-In addition, the Group has sufficient unutilised banking facilities available for future use should the need arise.
-In the opinion of the directors, the Group and the Company are able to continue as going concerns for a period of 12 months from the date these financial statements were approved.
+The ability of the Group and Company to continue as going concerns is dependent on the Group's and Company's ability to generate sufficient cash flows to pay its debts and obligation as and when they fall due.
+In the opinion of the directors, the Group and the Company are able to continue as going concerns for at least a period of 12 months from the date these financial statements were approved as the Group has sufficient unutilised banking facilities available for future use should the need arise.